renpy/renpy/sphinx/source/model.rst

         u_gradient_right (0.0, 0.0, 1.0, 1.0)

     show eileen happy at gradient

+As stated before, the ``gradient_done`` variable from the exemple.gradient shader will be accessible by any and all other shaders applied from the same list.
+This can be useful when having optional parts in a given shader system, but it can also lead to name collisions when using two independent shaders.

 There is a variable that can help in debugging custom shaders: